-While music is a very subjective experience, there are thousands of songs that are undisputedly good.
+While music is a very subjective experience, thousands of songs are undisputedly good.
 A good song doesn’t need to be a hit single.
 Good music can be found on albums as bonus tracks, on SoundCloud from unknown artists, and can even be made up while you’re singing in the shower.

 A good songwriter doesn’t need much to make a good song.
 You don’t need fancy production or even the greatest singer to make something magical.
 You would be surprised how easily and quickly a good song can be created with one simple instrument.
 That instrument is your voice.